Vingis Park: Palace in Zakret

-Vingis has also a historical Polish name of the location: Zakręt (with the same meaning).
-It was the site of a Palace in Zakret, that eventually was bought by the Local Russian governor general of Vilna Governorate, Levin August von Bennigsen in 1801.
+Vingis also has a historical Polish name for the location: Zakręt (with the same meaning).
+It was the site of a Palace in Zakret, that was eventually bought by the local Russian governor general of Vilna Governorate, Levin August von Bennigsen, in 1801.
 Prior to his purchase, it was a Jesuit palace built on a design by Johann Christoph Glaubitz.

 Bennigsen's palace in Zakret is where, during a ball that took place on the night of 24/25 June 1812, Tzar Alexander I of Russia received the first news about the French invasion of Russia by the Grand Army of Napoleon Bonaparte.
-As Vilnius was close to the frontier where the invasion took place Alexander and his entourage left the area in a hurry.
+As Vilnius was close to the frontier where the invasion took place, Alexander and his entourage left the area in a hurry.
 This event was immortalised in Tolstoy's account of it in War and Peace (Book 9 Chapter 3).

-Later that year during the invasion the palace was used as a French military hospital, until it caught fire and was badly damaged.
-After the war it was not renovated and in 1855 the remains were demolished.
+Later that year, during the invasion, the palace was used as a French military hospital, until it caught fire and was badly damaged.
+After the war, it was not renovated, and in 1855, the remains were demolished.

 Redevelopment as an amphitheater

-In 1965, the park was redeveloped and adopted to the needs of mass events, such as concerts or political rallies.
+In 1965, the park was redeveloped and adapted to the needs of mass events, such as concerts or political rallies.
 The amphitheater was built using a modified design of the Estonian Song Festival Grounds in Tallinn.
 Several major rallies and demonstrations were held there during the course of the Lithuanian independence movement of the late 1980s; a rally on August 23, 1988 drew 250,000 people.

 Events

-Many celebrities have performed their shows at this venue, including Andrea Bocelli, Elton John, Björk, Sting, Rod Stewart, Depeche Mode, and famous Lithuanian music groups like Foje, Antis.
-The record of most attendants was in 1997, when Foje performed their last concert - over 60,000 fans were there.
+Many celebrities have performed at this venue, including Andrea Bocelli, Elton John, Björk, Sting, Rod Stewart, Depeche Mode, and famous Lithuanian music groups like Foje and Antis.
+The record for most attendants was set in 1997, when Foje performed their last concert - over 60,000 fans were there.

-Lady Gaga has performed at this venue for her first concert in a Baltic country on August 21, 2012 at Vingis Park in Vilnius as a part of her The Born This Way Ball Tour in front of 14,853 people.
+Lady Gaga performed at this venue for her first concert in a Baltic country on August 21, 2012, as a part of her The Born This Way Ball Tour, in front of 14,853 people.

 On November 7, 2016, Robbie Williams announced that he will be performing at the venue on August 16, 2017.

-German band Rammstein has announced the start of their European stadium tour there on the 22nd of May 2023.
+German band Rammstein announced they would start their European stadium tour there on the 22nd of May 2023.

 On October 9, 2025, it was announced that tickets for the concert of Lithuanian artist Jessica Shy had sold out within 24 hours during the pre-sale period.
 On October 10, an additional concert was announced.
-This is the first time in the history of Vingis Park that an additional concert has been held.
+This was the first time in the history of Vingis Park that an additional concert had been held.